ismop/dap/doc/api/device_aggregations.md

     {
         "id": numerically unique id (e.g. 1),
-        "custom_id": external identifier of the device, specific to the levee installation setup, "type": string representing type of the device aggregation, "placement": geometric coordinates of the device aggregation, expressed as a GeoJSON data structure, "profile_id": identifier of the profile the device aggregations belongs to,
+        "custom_id": external identifier of the device, specific to the levee installation setup, "parent_id": identifier of parent device aggregation,
+        "children_ids": identifiers of children - other aggregations, "type": string representing type of the device aggregation, "placement": geometric coordinates of the device aggregation, expressed as a GeoJSON data structure, "profile_id": identifier of the profile the device aggregations belongs to,